LucaRota4/The_Minority_Reports/docs/metadata-storage.md

 # Metadata Storage Architecture

-This section describes the off-chain metadata storage system used in Agora for storing space descriptions, logos, and other non-blockchain data.
+This section describes the off-chain metadata storage system used in The Minority Reports for storing space descriptions, logos, and other non-blockchain data.

 ## Overview

-Agora uses a hybrid storage approach:
+The Minority Reports uses a hybrid storage approach:
 - **On-chain**: Core governance data (spaces, proposals, votes) stored in smart contracts
 - **Off-chain**: Metadata (descriptions, logos, images) stored in MongoDB